sarahsociables

 It's all done in 3 easy steps.

-1) Email me to let me know what you're thinking or interested in.
+1) Email me to let me know what you're interested in.

 2) I'll create it and send it to you for approval (video, photo, and/or caption).